PorkyProductions/UA-detect/docs/componets.md

 ## Overview

-You can think of a componet as a function, each of which return an interaction with the `navigator`.
+You can think of a componet as a function, each of which return an interaction with the `navigator`, in a more readable form.
 Each of the componets are self-contained, and can be used in any project.
 Here are all of the componets available:

 ## Componets

-### NOTE:
-Click any of them to go to their individual documentation.

 - [`browser`](browser.md)
 - [`browserOnlineStatus`](browserOnlineStatus.md)